WowLabz/tasking_backend/README.md

 - The Service Provider needs to deposit some token to participate in a bid.
 If not shortlisted, this bid amount is returned.
 - The Service Provider completes the task and submits it.
 - The Customer accepts the work and the escrowed amount is credited to the Service Providers wallet.
-- The Customer rates the Service Provider and visa versa
+- The Customer rates the Service Provider and visa versa.

 NOTE: If the Customer doesn't accept the work, a dispute is raised and it gets resolved in a decentralised court (out of current scope) which will be implemented in the next phase.